celery/celery/docs/configuration.rst

     the schedule.
 Default is 300 seconds (5 minutes).

 * CELERYBEAT_LOG_FILE
-    The default filename to log messages to, can be overridden using the `--logfile`` option.
+    The default file name to log messages to, can be overridden using the `--logfile`` option.

     The default is ``None`` (``stderr``).